Christian Bethancourt Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 5.44 team ERA that ranks 27th among all MLB pitching staffs.
+- The White Sox's 5.61 team ERA ranks 29th among all league pitching staffs.

-- His most recent time out came on Saturday against the Baltimore Orioles, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.
+- The righty's most recent time out came on Sunday against the Baltimore Orioles, when he went six innings, surrendering two earned runs while giving up six hits.

-- The 26-year-old has amassed an ERA of 6.32, with 8 strikeouts per nine innings, in three games this season.
-Opponents have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.